 That is my presumptuous expansion of the opening lines of Brief Lives, by the great writer Anita Brookner.

 ‘Julia died.
 I read it in The Times this morning.
 There was quite a substantial obituary, but what immediately fixed my attention was the photograph.
 One of those studio portraits of the late 1930s or early 1940s, all huge semi-transparent eyes, flat hair, and dark lipstick.
 I never liked her, nor did she like me.
 Strange then how we managed to keep up a sort of friendship for so long.’

 Says all the same things, but so much more potent and pacey.
 And note the paucity of adjectives and adverbs.
 It’s a golden rule that one should never use these bloody things unless they are absolutely necessary.
 They invariably indicate cliché and platitude.

-‘She almost had to crawl to the top, but then was rewarded by a view that exceeded anything she had imagined.’
+‘She managed to drag herself to the summit, and there was rewarded by a view that exceeded anything she had imagined.’ (none)